-- X NO payment of dividends or dividend equivalents before RSUs are vested or PSUs are earned.
-Additionally, no payment of dividends or dividend equivalents on stock options, or on PSUs earned in excess of target performance. - X NO accrual of additional benefits under our non-qualified pension plans, which were frozen in 2012, and no Company contributions under our non-qualified deferred compensation plan, which was closed to new contributions after 2018. - X NO payment of tax gross-ups on perquisites other than in connection with relocation and tax equalization for international assignment allowances. - X NO excise tax gross-ups in change-in-control arrangements. - X NO hedging or pledging of Xerox stock by executive officers. - X NO employment agreements (unless customary under applicable law or in connection with new hire arrangements).
+- X NO payment of dividends or dividend equivalents before RSUs are vested or PSUs are earned. - X NO accrual of additional benefits under our non-qualified pension plans, which were frozen in 2012, and no Company contributions under our non-qualified deferred compensation plan, which was closed to new contributions after 2018. - X NO payment of tax gross-ups on perquisites other than in connection with relocation and tax equalization for international assignment allowances. - X NO excise tax gross-ups in change-in-control arrangements. - X NO hedging or pledging of Xerox stock by executive officers. - X NO employment agreements (unless customary under applicable law or in connection with new hire arrangements).